AlePuglisi/navigation-learning/nav2-course/README.md

 - Linux CLI basics

 ## 1) Introduction
-This course has a learn-by-doing approach, and it is possible to follow it without a real robot, all is done with Gazebo simulation.<br/>
+This course has a learn-by-doing approach, and it is possible to follow it without a real robot, Everything here is done in Gazebo simulation.<br/>
-Anyway, it is easy to extend the knowledge to a real robot if available.<br/>
+It is easy to extend this tutorial to a real mobile robot.<br/>

 ### Learning steps:
 - Discover Nav2 stack with [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3)
 - Understand how the Nav2 stack works
-- How to create custom simulated world in Gazebo
+- How to create a custom navigation world in Gazebo
 - How to make your robot usable with Nav2
 - Write code to interact with Nav2